Borisizdabezt/exitlag-hwid-spoofer/README.md

 4. Run Exitlag and login
 5. Enjoy!

-Use at your own risk!
+We need to reopen it after restarting or you cant use Exitlag Use at your own risk!
 Im not responsible to your action (or ban?)